jxzhou131/CS-4400-Atlanta-Zoo-Database/README.md

 1. [Download Anaconda](https://www.anaconda.com/download/)
 2. [Create Virtual Environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)

-a.
-For Mac, Go to Anaconda Navigator and create a python 3.5 virtual environment.
+- For Mac, Go to Anaconda Navigator and create a python 3.5 virtual environment.
 Open the py35 virtual environment from Anaconda Navigator.

-b.
-For Windows, open anaconda prompt.
+- For Windows, open anaconda prompt.

-i.
-Type 'conda create -n py35 python=3.5 anaconda'
+  - i.
+Type `conda create -n py35 python=3.5 anaconda`

-ii.
-To activate the environment, type 'activate py35'
+  - ii.
+To activate the environment, type `activate py35`

 ## Installing pyqt to the environment
 1. Open your python 3.5 virtual environment.
-2. Type 'conda install -c anaconda pyqt'
+2. Type `conda install -c anaconda pyqt`

 ## How to use the tools?
 1. Open the QTDesigner.
 Complete your design.
 There are some [tutorials](https://www.youtube.com/watch?v=EkjaiDsiM-Q&list=PLS1QulWo1RIZiBcTr5urECberTITj7gjA) available in the youtube.
 This is one of the video that I found it very resourceful.
 After completing your design you can __Preview__ your ui through *From -> Preview* or *Ctrl + R*.
 Next, save your .ui file in the folder that you stores your github code.

 2. Open your python 3.5 environment.
 Go to the directory that you have saved your .ui file.
-Then type 'pyuic5 -x *<nameOfTheUIFile>* -o *<nameOfTheUIFile>*'.
-For example. 'pyuic5 -x loginPage.ui -o loginPage.py.
+Then type `pyuic5 -x <nameOfTheUIFile> -o <nameOfTheUIFile>`.
+For example. `pyuic5 -x loginPage.ui -o loginPage.py`.
 The python file will be generated in the same folder as your .ui file.